kai-lawsonmcdowall/healthomics_parameter_creator/README.md

 This file can be placed in the root directory of a nf-core pipline which has been pulled down.
 It requires a nf-core pipeline which has a nextflow_schema.json, and the url of the parameters page of the nf-core pipeline in question.

 Currently, it is executed as a python notebook in vs-code.
 However, I will make this a command line utility.

+The current example illustrates how this might be done with the fetchngs pipeline.
+To do this, I simply fetched the raw ```nextflow_schema.json``` content and downloaded here. and used the URL ```https://nf-co.re/fetchngs/1.12.0/parameters```.